DrJieGao/drjiegao.github.io/_pages/about.md

 News
 ======
 <ul style="list-style-type:disc;">
+ <li> [Apr.
+9, 2026]: Our poster "Hierarchical and Belief-Driven Decoy Strategies for PPO-Based Autonomous Cyber Defense Agent,", first-authored by Aaron Sethi, has been accepted by the IEEE CCECE 2026.
+Congratulations, Aaron and all!
  <li> [Mar.
-17, 2026]: Our paper "DQN–Based Joint UAV Trajectory and Association Planning in NTN-Assisted Networks," first-authored by Afsoon, has been accepted by the IEEE VTC2026-Spring.
+17, 2026]: Our paper "DQN–Based Joint UAV Trajectory and Association Planning in NTN-Assisted Networks," first-authored by Afsoon Alidadi Shamsabadi, has been accepted by the IEEE VTC2026-Spring.
 Congratulations, Afsoon and all!
  <li> [Feb.
 10, 2026]: Our paper "E2E Latency-Bounded Routing with SLA Guarantee under MaxWeight Scheduling," first-authored by Dawson Berry, has been accepted by the IEEE INFOCOM Workshop on ICCN.
 Congratulations, Dawson! </li>
  <li> [Jan.
 23, 2026]: Mir Md.
 Saym successfully defended his master's thesis.
 Congratulations to Mir! </li>
  <li> [Jan.
 19, 2026]: Our paper "Utilizing Meta-Learning to Enhance the Transferability of GAN-Based Adversarial Traffic Generation," has been accepted by the IEEE ICC 2026! </li>